-The lighthouse has also functioned as a vacation rental since its inception, and was recently bought by new owners Teal and Mike ‚who have known Bauder for years.
+Since its inception, the lighthouse has also functioned as a vacation rental and was recently bought by new owners Teal and Mike ‚who have known Bauder for years.
 They have given it a fresh update—debuting for the 2018 summer season—and continue offering it for vacation rentals as well as weddings, honeymoons, and business retreats.

-Indeed, for a small business retreat, this makes a great place for everyone to focus on discussions while bonding over the spectacular scenery.
+Indeed, this makes a great place for everyone to focus on discussions while bonding over the spectacular scenery for a small business retreat.
 If you want to have a wedding here, you can’t do better for an “aisle” than the catwalk that extends off one of the decks, which leads out to a point with a circular deck, with the waves crashing up all around.

 With two bedrooms, the lighthouse sleeps about 6.
 The main level has a full kitchen, living room, dining room, and full bathroom—and outside decks that wrap around the entire property, accented with Adirondack chairs and a picnic table.
 The master bedroom is on the second floor with a queen bed, and the third floor has the second bedroom, outfitted with four bunks, each made private with curtain dividers, and a half bath.